 The Tuscarora Trail is a 249 mile hiking trail situated generally along the mountain ranges to the west of the Shenandoah and Cumberland Valley.
-It connects to the Appalachian Trail (AT) in Shenandoah National Park and in Pennsylvania northeast of the town of Carlisle.
+It connects to the Appalachian Trail in Shenandoah National Park and in Pennsylvania northeast of Carlisle.